crownstone/website/business/37-infrastructure.md

 The Crownstone infrastructure can be used in smart offices for sustainability and communication.

-Sustainability, who does not dislike the fact that all our offices light up like Christmas trees during the entire night!
-That's such a waste!
+## Sustainability

+Offices use a lot of energy even when they are not in use.
+Building labels become more and more stringent.
+Crownstone allows facility managers to:

-* switch off office equipment (multi-functionals, coffee machines, televisions, electronic equipment) when nobody is around
+* Switch off office equipment (multi-functionals, coffee machines, televisions, electronic equipment) when nobody is around.
-* switch off lights when nobody is around (and not when someone is still working!!)
+* Switch off lights when nobody is around (and not when someone is still working).

+## Productivity

-Productivity is about not spending time on aspects that do not have to do with your job.
-People are spending nowadays a lot of time in finding a desk to work, finding a meeting room, and even finding colleagues.
-Time that can be spent better!
+There are a lot of tasks or activities within an office that actually have to do with knowing where to be or not knowing who is where.
+People lose time finding a desk to work, finding a meeting room, and even finding colleagues.
+Time that can be spent better.

+* Know if your colleague is working from home.
-* know if your colleague is working from home, in a meeting room, or where he or she is in the building
+* Know if your colleague is in a meeting room.
+* Know where your colleague is within the building.
-* find an unoccupied meeting room
+* Find an unoccupied meeting room.
-* find a desk
+* Find a desk.

-Moreover, there is little known in many organizations on how often people meet up and how long the meetings last.
-There is a lot to gain also by analyzing this and for example organize a little "notch" from the meeting room to round up!
+Note that this is not always "fixed" by calling or texting your colleague.
+They can be in an important meeting.
+Moreover, it can be bad for productivity to be interrupted by your colleagues.

 ## Infrastructure